DanilSuits/probabilityKata/log.md

 concern to both the probability kata (which only cares that those two decisions can be changed independently), and to my current goal.

+## INTERLUDE

+Finally, we are ready to begin.

+There is a coupling problem in the current implementation; the representation of probability in memory is tightly coupled to the definition of its interface.

+In particular, we notice that the domain model only cares about the interface; it's never actually inspecting the underlying data.
+So we should be able to express the probability contract, and express the behavior of the domain model purely in terms of the contract.

+So let's try to do that.